preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/directory/index.rst

 The following permissions are required to be able to attach:

 + For an Omnia Teamwork app: app administrator permissions.
-+ For a Sharepoint site: site collection administrator permissions.
++ For a SharePoint site: site collection administrator permissions.

 Do the following to attach a site: